bogdanserban3105/AirManagement/README.md

 The project aims to reduce and predict the consumption of compressed air, used in industrial production processes.
 The project was divided into two areas:
 1. Integration of air consumption data (instantaneous flow, pressure, temperature, total flow consumed) from the OT area to the IT area
-2. Prediction of air consumption (total air flow rate consumed) of air using the architecture of Convolutional Neuronal Networks (CNN) and Generative Adversarial Network (GAN)
+2. Forecasting of air consumption (total air flow rate consumed) of air using the architecture of Convolutional Neuronal Networks (CNN) and Generative Adversarial Network (GAN)
 ![image](https://github.com/ro0tst/AirManagement/assets/93845063/fd3f6e59-ff78-4d0c-994e-ab557ed6bf3b)

 Integration of data from OT in IT